 The Voyage National Program is overseen by the National Center for Earth and Space Science Education (NCESSE). in the U.S., and the Arthur C. Clarke Institute for Space Education internationally.
-Voyage is enabled through a strategic partnership with Exhibitology Design and Fabrication.
+Voyage is enabled through a strategic partnership with Exhibitology.
 NCESSE, the Clarke Institute, and Exhibitology are designated Strategic Partners.
 The Voyage National Program is also made possible by National Partners who provide unique assets and capabilites that enhance the program on a national level.

 National Center for Earth and Space Science Education

 The National Center for Earth and Space Science Education (NCESSE) has a 25 year heritage of creating and overseeing national programs addressing science, technology, engineering, and mathematics (STEM) education, with a focus on earth and space.
 Programs are designed to provide an authentic window on science as a human endeavor, and to inspire … then educate.